OSGConnect/tutorial-Matlab-ScalingUp/README.md

 # Scaling up compute resources

-Scaling up the computational resources is a big advantage for doing certain large scale calculations on OSG.
+Scaling up the computational resources is a big advantage for doing certain large-scale calculations on OSG.
 Consider the extensive sampling for a multi-dimensional Monte Carlo integration or molecular dynamics simulation with several initial conditions.
-These type of calculations require submitting lot of jobs.
+These types of calculations require submitting a lot of jobs.

-In the previous example, we submitted the job to a single worker machine.
+In the previous example, we submitted the job to a single-worker machine.
 About a million CPU hours per day are available to OSG users on an opportunistic basis.
-Learning how to scale up and control large numbers of jobs to realize the full potential of distributed high throughput computing on the OSG.
+Learning how to scale up and control large numbers of jobs will enable us to realize the full potential of distributed high throughput computing on the OSG.

-In this section, we will see how to scale up the calculations with simple example.
+In this section, we will see how to scale up the calculations with a simple example.
 Once we understand the basic HTCondor script, it is easy to scale up.

 ## Background